I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 - You can use wire, bed sheets or even vines to make crude nooses.

 - To give your noose a little color add some fake blood to it.
+You could even add some strands of hair.

 - Feel free to make extremely large nooses and extremely small nooses.